 2. Audits and certification

-Auditors and certifiers shall be members of TT-CAC.
+Auditors and certifiers shall be or shall become members of TT-CAC.
 New members:

-must have relevant technical or audit experience (experience (the nomination form is at http://wis.wmo.int/file=1117);
+must have relevant technical or audit experience (the nomination form is at http://wis.wmo.int/file=1117);

-must be a member (core or associate) of an OPAG-ISS expert team,
+must be a member (core or associate) of an OPAG-ISS expert team or have written commitment of the PR for the participation of the expert as a member of the TT-CAC,

 Note that regional diversity of members of TT-CAC is necessary